 Permanent & Total Disability

 Permanent Total Disability must result from a Covered Diving Accident.
-Permanent Total Disability means that an Insured Person is unable to perform the substantial and material duties of any occupation, if employed, or if retired, all of the normal activities for a person of like age and sex in good health.
+It means that an Insured Person is unable to perform the substantial and material duties of any occupation, if employed.
+If retired, all of the normal activities for a person of like age and sex in good health.

 Extra Transportation Costs

-If an insured person is prevented from using their purchased ticket to return home based on the written advice of the attending Physician because of a Covered Diving Accident, the coverage pays for the cost of transportation for the return trip home.
+This kicks in if a person is prevented from using their purchased ticket to return home.
+Must be based on the written advice of the attending Physician because of a Covered Diving Accident.
+The coverage pays for the cost of transportation for the return trip home.

 Extra Accommodation Costs

-If an insured person is delayed from returning home based on the written advice of the attending Physician because of a Covered Diving Accident, the coverage pays the cost of extra accommodations for the duration of the delay.
+If an insured person is delayed from returning home because of a Covered Diving Accident, the coverage pays the cost of extra accommodations for the duration of the delay.

 Loss of Diving Equipment